SirDroffilc/Pokemon-RPG-CLI-based/README.md

 #### Description:

-**PokeRPG** is a command-line interface-based Pokemon RPG that utilizes PokeAPI.
-It is a simple game where users can be Pokemon Trainers, where they can catch pokemons, battle with other pokemons, level-up their pokemons, evolve and train their pokemons, and battle with Gym Leaders.
+**PokeRPG** is a command-line based Pokémon RPG that integrates with the PokeAPI.
+In this game, players take on the role of Pokémon Trainers, allowing them to catch Pokémon, engage in battles, level up their Pokémon, evolve and train them, and challenge Gym Leaders.

 ## Key Features